bhandari-nitin/mygitrepo_05212024/README.md

-## This is remote main branch editing same line.
+## This is update in local to create a merge conflict.